syncfusion-content/javascript-docs/js/ReportViewer/Create-aspnet-web-api-service.md

 N> While adding WebAPI Controller class, name it with the suffix “Controller” that is mandatory.

 ## Inherit IReportController
 The ‘IReportController’ interface contains the required actions and helper methods declaration to process the report.
 The `ReportHelper` class contains methods that helps to process Post/Get request from control and return the response.

-Open the ReportsApiController, inherit the IReportController interface and implement its methods (you can use the following codes).
+1.Open the ReportsApiController and add the following using statement.

 {% highlight c# %}

 using Syncfusion.EJ.ReportViewer;
-using Syncfusion.EJ.ReportViewer;
-using System;
-using System.Collections.Generic;
-using System.Linq;
-using System.Net;
-using System.Net.Http;
-using System.Web.Http;

-namespace ReportViewerWebAPIService
-{
+{% endhighlight %}

+2.Inherit the IReportController interface and implement its methods (you can use the following codes).

+{% highlight c# %}
     public class ReportsApiController : ApiController, IReportController
     {
         //Post action for processing the rdl/rdlc report